Dana-5499/Code-Narrator/README.md

 ## Overview
 Software development consumes a large portion of company budgets, often exceeding 50% of total costs.
 Yet, non-technical managers frequently struggle to monitor real progress, as they must rely heavily on developer reports.
 This lack of visibility can lead to misallocation of resources, over-hiring, and missed risks.

-Code Narrator bridges this gap by fine-tuning open-source large language models (LLMs) to generate clear, natural-language explanations of software activity.
+Code Narrator bridges this gap by fine-tuning open-source large language models to generate clear, natural-language explanations of software activity.
 The model can describe both code snippets and commit changes in plain English, enabling managers and stakeholders to track project progress without requiring deep technical expertise.

-Current LLM projects mostly aim to help **developers write code faster**.
+Current LLM projects mostly aim to help developers write code faster.
 Our approach is different:
-we fine-tune open-source models to **explain software development progress in plain language**.
+we fine-tune open-source models to explain software development progress in plain language.

-This allows **non-technical managers and stakeholders** to:
+This allows non-technical managers and stakeholders to:
 - Understand current project functionality and progress
 - Track recent changes and commits
 - Improve communication with development teams